zdravkov/kendo-docs/api/javascript/data/model.md

 ##### options.fields.fieldName.from `String`

-Specifies the field of the original record which value to be used for population of the Model field.
+Specifies the field of the original record whose value is used to populate the Model field.

 ##### options.fields.fieldName.validation `Object`